Now Featured on Wal-Mart's Website: Higher Prices

 Wal-Mart e-commerce workers responsible for product sales have been instructed to boost profits along with sales, according to the people familiar with the situation, and are "no longer obligated to follow store pricing," one of them said.

-The company is also asking suppliers to sell more of their merchandise in bulk versions instead of single boxes, an effort to increase order sizes and make them more profitable, the people said.
+The company is also asking suppliers to sell more of their merchandise in bulk versions -- instead of single boxes -- to increase order sizes and make them more profitable, the people said.

 For inexpensive items, "there's no cheaper way to get these products to consumers than have them come in the store and pick it off the shelf themselves," Mr. Lore said at last month's investor conference.
 He said he hopes shoppers will come to stores for the best price and place larger orders online to offset the cost of shipment.